Areas of specialization

 Initiating self-care tasks

-Processing past harms or anxiety that manifest from experiences with having ADHD
+Processing past harms or anxiety that come from experiences with having ADHD

 Navigating intimate relationships